Pay with Credit Card:

 Continuing Education Credits

-The most recent offering of Restoration Ecology was approved for 0.7 Rutgers CEUs (7 contact hours) as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+This Restoration Ecology course is approved for 0.7 Rutgers CEUs (7 contact hours) as well as the following credits from professional organizations.

 NJ Certified Public Works Managers (CPWM): 5 Technical, 2 Government Contact Hours